Green Bean Casserole with Bacon

 Learn How to Cook a Turkey In A Bag and get a perfectly moist turkey every time.
 Check out my tips and tricks to make your holiday special.

-Yes, Prepare this casserole– except for the onion topping and baking.
-Wrap the casserole in plastic wrap, and place in the refrigerator until ready to bake.
-Personally, I have prepared this casserole a day ahead, and it was great.
+Yes, prepare this casserole– except for the onion topping and baking.
+Wrap the casserole in plastic wrap and place it in the refrigerator until ready to bake.
+Personally, I prepared this casserole a day ahead, and it was great.

 When ready to bake, take it out of the refrigerator and allow it to rest on the counter while the oven preheats.
 Then, remove the plastic wrap, add fried onions, and bake according to directions.
 If your casserole has been in the refrigerator, add at least 10 more minutes to the cooking time.